freenas/freenas-docs/userguide/sharing.rst

 :file:`/mnt/pool1/dataset1/directory1` when
 :file:`/mnt/pool1/dataset1` is mounted.

-Additional paths are used to configure the share to point to separate directories within a single pool or dataset filesystem.
-Two paths within a single share are needed to share :file:`/mnt/pool1/dataset1/directory1` and :file:`/mnt/pool1/dataset1/directory2`, but not :file:`/mnt/pool1/dataset1/directory3`.
+Additional paths are used to define specific directories to be shared.
+For example, :file:`dataset1` has three directories.
+To share only :file:`/mnt/pool1/dataset1/directory1` and :file:`/mnt/pool1/dataset1/directory2`, create paths for :file:`directory1` and :file:`directory2` within the share.
+This excludes :file:`directory3` from the share.

-Restricting :file:`directory1` to a single network is done by instead creating two shares:
+Restricting a specific directory to a single network is done by creating a share for the volume or dataset and a share for the directory within that volume or dataset.
+Define the authorized networks for both shares.

 First NFS share: